opencoweb/coweb/docs/js/session.rst

    :param string key: Key uniquely identifying the session to join.
 If undefined, tries to read the argument `cowebkey` from the page URL to use instead.
 If the argument is undefined, uses the (domain, port, path, arguments) tuple of the current page as the key.
    :param bool collab: True to request a session supporting cooperative events, false to request a session supporting service bot messages only
-   :param bool autoJoin: True to automatically join a session after successfully preparing it, false to require an explicit application call to :func:`SessionInterface.joinConference`.
+   :param bool autoJoin: True to automatically join a session after successfully preparing it, false to require an explicit application call to :func:`SessionInterface.join`.
    :param bool autoUpdate: True to automatically update application state in a session after successfully joining it, false to require an explicit application call to :func:`SessionInterface.updateInSession`.
    :throws Error: If invoked after preparing a session
-   :returns: dojo.Deferred
+   :returns: Promise
    :callback: Invoked on successful preparation with an object having these attributes:

       collab (bool)
          If the session was prepared as collaborative or not.
 May or may not match what was requested. key (string)
-         Session key passed to :func:`SessionInterface.prepareConference`
+         Session key passed to :func:`SessionInterface.prepare`
       info (object)
-         Arbitrary name/value pairs included by a coweb server extension point nextDef (dojo.Deferred)
+         Arbitrary name/value pairs included by a coweb server extension point nextPromise (Promise)
-         Deferred for the automatic call to :func:`SessionInterface.joinConference` if `autoJoin` was true.
+         Deferred for the automatic call to :func:`SessionInterface.join` if `autoJoin` was true.
 Useful for call chaining. username (string)
          Name of the authenticated user
       sessionurl (string)